-At just $49—and often available for much less—the third-generation Echo Dot is one of the best and best-value smart speakers you can buy.
+At just $49—and often available for much less—the third-generation Echo Dot is one of the best-value smart speakers you can buy.
 This sleek and portable design has fantastic audio for its size, and is one of the least expensive ways of incorporating Alexa (and all the best Alexa skills) into your home.

 Setting up the Echo Dot only takes a few minutes, even if you’re new to the field of the best smart home devices.
 Here’s how to get your Amazon Echo Dot up and running.

 Step 2: Select Devices in the lower right corner.